jakmanne/BiddingOblig/README.md

 a) 1.
 First one has to run the client project called "Buyer".
 In the glassfish console one might see a message that you have won a product.This is because it always list the latest product that was won in the database, (we do not have logic to prevent a message from appearing twice.
    2. Run the BiddingOblig and create a new product with bidding time to one minute. <br />
    3. Place a bid for that product manually and wait for the time to run out.  <br />
-   3. Run the SOAP web service and place a bid on another product.
-This will envoke the JMS topic which will send the message to the           client with the latest product in the database where the auction is done.
+   4. Run the SOAP web service and place a bid on another product.
+This will envoke the JMS topic which will send the message to the           client with the latest product in the database where the auction is done. <br />
-   4. Copy the link to the product in the browser. <br />
+   5. Copy the link to the product in the browser. <br />

  b) 1.
 Run the client "Enterprice Client".
 Make sure there are products in the database (make one product with 1-2 minutes bidding time).
-This will get all the active auctions and start the JMS topic reciever.
+This will get all the active auctions and start the JMS topic reciever. <br />
-    2. Run the BiddingOblig and place a bid for the product with low bidding time. (wait for it to timeout after placing a bid).
+    2. Run the BiddingOblig and place a bid for the product with low bidding time. (wait for it to timeout after placing a bid). <br />
     4. Run the SOAP web service and place a bid on another product.
 This will envoke the JMS topic which will send the message to the           client with the latest product in the database where the auction is done.
-It will now delete this product from the list at the               client.
+It will now delete this product from the list at the               client. <br />
-    5. The list is now updated at the client, and one can place a bid using the SOAP web service.
+    5. The list is now updated at the client, and one can place a bid using the SOAP web service. <br />